kranklee/solar-panel-iot-system/README.md

 A real-time IoT data pipeline that simulates, transmits, and visualizes solar panel power output using Python and MQTT protocol.

-Built as part of **COMP216 – Data Communication for IoT** at Centennial College.

 ---

 ## 🖥 Screenshots